CumulusNetworks/docs/content/cumulus-netq-46/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 ### Configure a Proxy Server

 To send notification messages through a proxy server instead of directly to a notification channel, you configure NetQ with the hostname and optionally a port of a proxy server.
 If you do not specify a port, NetQ defaults to port 80.
-Only one proxy server is currently  supported.
+NetQ supports one proxy server.
 To simplify deployment, configure your proxy server before configuring channels, rules, or filters.

 To configure and verify the proxy server, run: